gwallison/openFF-build/README.md

 the user to construct their own appropriate set (by using the flags, etc.).

 Portions of the raw bulk data that are filtered out include:
-- fracking events with no chemical records (mostly 2011-May 2013; but are replaced with the SkyTruth archive).
+- fracking events with no chemical records (mostly 2011-May 2013
 - fracking events with multiple entries (and no indication which entries are correct).
 - chemical records that are identified as redundant within the event.